kteender/kteender.github.io/about.md

 I'm in Los Angeles.
 I come from somewhere around Champaign, Illinois.
 Get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a> or on <a href="https://www.linkedin.com/in/katie-t-a5075a156/">LinkedIn</a>.

 I designed and coded this site myself.
-It is powered by Jekyll and hosted by Github Pages.
-I use Snipcart for e-commerce integration and Stripe for secure payment processing.
 <!--
 I designed and coded this website.
 It is powered by <a href="http://jekyllrb.com/">Jekyll</a> and hosted by <a href="http://pages.github.com/">Github Pages</a>. -->